Skip to content

 }

-When these two blocks are connected in the Dashboard (the IToggler output of ToggleSwitch wired to the IToggleable input of ToggleLight), pressing the switch causes the light to turn on, and releasing it turns the light off.
-Because State Updates are broadcast, you can connect a single ToggleSwitch to multiple ToggleLight blocks and they will all respond.
+When these two blocks are wired in the dashboard (the IToggler output of ToggleSwitch connected to the IToggleable input of ToggleLight), pressing the switch turns the light on, releasing it turns the light off.
+Because state updates are broadcast, a single ToggleSwitch can drive multiple ToggleLight blocks at once.